LukeShortCloud/rootpages/markdown/openstack.md

 ### Introduction - Versions - Red Hat OpenStack Platform

 Red Hat OpenStack Platform (RHOSP) is a solution by Red Hat that takes the upstream OpenStack source code and makes it enterprise quality by hardening the security and increasing it's stability.
 Normal releases are supported for 3 years.
-Long-life releases were introduced with RHOSP 10 where it will recieve up to 5 years of support.
-Every 3rd release of RHOSP will have LTS support.
-Rolling major upgrades are supported from one version to the next sequential version.
+Long-life (LL) releases were introduced with RHOSP 10 where it will recieve up to 5 years of support.
+Every 3rd release of RHOSP will have LL support.
+Rolling major upgrades are supported from one version to the next sequential version, starting with RHOSP 8.

 Releases: